jgaa/logfault/README.md

 By default, logfault marks the whole message as **public** (`%{public}s`) in debug builds and private in release builds.
 If you want it differently, set `Options.public_output` to your match your preference.

----

-Would you like me to also add an **“Availability” note** here (macOS 10.12+ / iOS 10+) like we did for systemd’s “requires C++17”?
-That way users compiling for older SDKs know what to expect.

 ## Windows EventLog
 The library can send log-events to the Windows EventLog under Windows.